awsbpfeiff/Systems-Manager-Labs/Lab_5_Distributor.md

 [Reference Video](https://www.youtube.com/watch?v=AvQWkfgEQI8)

+In this lab we will create a custom package that deploys Powershell core to Linux Managed Instances.

 1. You will need to make an S3 bucket to store the package in:

     - Navigate to [S3](https://s3.console.aws.amazon.com/s3)